Rigel Recovery Services Behavioral Health

 Your recovery starts at Oriana House’s Rigel Recovery Services.

 Rigel Recovery’s professional staff recognize that recovery is a journey and are passionate about helping you or your loved one each step of the way in treating your behavioral health needs.
 Our behavioral health services are available independent of the criminal justice system.
-Our team of licensed clinicians, substance abuse counselors, nurse practitioners, case managers, and recovery coaches treat the disease of addiction and provide counseling for mental health.
+Our team of licensed clinicians, substance abuse counselors, nurse practitioners, case managers, and peer recovery supporters treat the disease of addiction and provide counseling for mental health.
 We take a comprehensive approach to treatment, helping you address your physical and mental health, relationships in your life, home and work needs, social and sober support systems, past trauma if necessary, and more.
-We meet you where you are at in your recovery journey.
+We meet you where you are in your recovery journey.

 We also provide free information/support sessions for family members because we know behavioral health affects not only individuals, but also the people who love them.

 Telehealth appointments are available and Rigel Recovery Services has offices for in-person appointments in these Ohio regions:

 Southeast Ohio - Washington County; and